THE FIRES OF POMPEII

 He was making her head spin even more, all the words, and no action.
 She leaned forward, touching one of the circuits, looking in vain for an 'off' switch.
 "Yeah, all right.
 Then stop it, Doctor," she repeated, hissing as her fingers grazed the side of the wall.
 It was extremely hot.

 He insisted on procrastinating as he tweaked a couple of rocky-looking controls next to the marble panels.
-"I can invert the system, set off the volcano, and blow them up, yes, but--"
+"I can invert the system, set off the volcano, and blow them up, yes, but-"

 "Doctor!"
 Rose gasped air that felt like fire, taking one of his shoulders in her fist as she wavered again.
 "Stop talking and do something before we suffocate!"

 The Doctor looked down at her, sadly, barely moving.
 Rose breathed heavily, her lungs burning.
 He was close to crying.
-She lessened her grip on his shoulder, but left her hand there, to steady herself.
+She lessened her grip on his shoulder, at that look, but left her hand there, to steady herself.
 She knew that look.
 She'd seen that look in him a number of times before, when he was faced with an impossible choice.
 She wondered if suffocation might be the least of their worries.

 "That's the choice, Rose," he took a gulp of air, glancing at the marble circuits, the other controls, then back to Rose again.
 "Pompeii or the world."